jimmywengzj/SERE-Projet/report.md

 }
 ```

 We tried online deobfuscaters but they didn't do a lot.
-So we have to do it by hand: Rename function and variable names, simplify constant functions like `parseInt(constant)`, remove several useless functions, such as those who only returns the input, or those who are never called.
+So we have to do it by hand: Renaming function and variable names, simplify constant functions like `parseInt(constant)`, remove several useless functions, such as those who only returns the input, or those who are never called.
 There are also a lot of if conditions that won't trigger, and variables that are not used.
 After all this, the code is readable:
 ```js
 globalvar = 0;